-With a cargo van, you can get a transmission for under $2,000 including labor: try that in a Sprinter!
+With a cargo van, you can get a transmission replaced for under $2,000 including labor: try that in a Sprinter!

 Conversion vans are simply factory upgraded cargo vans.
 They share the same chassis but with windows and seats that fold into a bed.
 Many times they will have rear climate control and other adventure amenities as well as storage.
-Conversion van were built for weekend trips but generally not designed well for long term living.
+Conversion vans were built for weekend trips but generally not designed for full term living.
 Typically, there are fewer conversion vans on the market compared to cargo vans and they tend to be more expensive.
 However, if you find a good one they’re a great base for a van dwelling vehicle.

 Cargo vans and conversion vans both come in high-top versions with varying levels of headroom.
 You may want to read our post answering the question do I need to stand in my van?
-Conversion vans are regularly going to have low ceilings compared to a transit van unless you buy a high-top.

 Euro Style Vans